 Modified Opening Hours at Volcano Bay

-Volcano Bay Capacity Will Be Limited
+Volcano Bay Capacity Is Limited

 Universal hasn’t said exactly how much they are reducing capacity, but if you’re able to get in, the reduced capacity is a good thing.
 Have fun with fewer people around.

-Ride Capacity Will Be Limited
+Ride Capacity Is Limited

 Some Rides May Not Be Open

 Universal isn’t being specific on this, but if there are rides at Volcano Bay or the other parks that they don’t feel can be operated within their new COVID-19 guidelines/requirements, they’re going to hold off reopening those for now.

 Volcano Bay Masks: Face Coverings Are Required, but Not on Rides